 Note: Of all people served by DMH, 2.1% are Hispanic/Latino, 93.5% are Hispanic/Latino, and 4.4% are unknown.

-Mississippi Department of Mental Health's website.
+Learn more at the Mississippi Department of Mental Health's website.

 Note: This funding is for mental health, substance use, and intellectual and developmental disabilities.